QMjnh/ML4AI_CAPSTONE_FlowersClassification/README.md

   + CNN incorporated with a pre-trained model (which was customized and fine-tuned), namely VGG16 and VGG19
   + Fine-grained image classification approach: Fine-tuned BiT-L (Resnet) model by Google

-This github contents: There are 3 models and 1 demonstration included in the folder "Models_Demonstration".
+This github contents: There are 3 models and 1 demonstration included.
 + The Models are useful in examining the code while the Demonstration offers an easy way for everyone to interact with the best model built.
 + 3 files (h5 and hdf5) and 1 folder of previously-trained models and model weights were also included so you can load them to explore without training from the beginning.
 + There is also a txt file of flower names in the oxford_102_flowers dataset, which you can have a look to know what types of flowers can be fed to the model so it can return a good prediction.